Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Air & SpaceMilitary.

 Location.
 29° 35.287′ N, 90° 43.229′ W. Marker is in Houma, Louisiana, in Terrebonne Parish.
-Marker is on Barrow Street (State Highway 182) near Margaret Street, on the right when traveling north.
+It is on Barrow Street (State Highway 182) near Margaret Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1154 Barrow Street, Houma LA 70360, United States of America.
 Touch for directions.

 YRF-4C Phantom II Marker image.
 Click for full size.

-Photographed By Cajun Scrambler, February 24, 2017
+Photographed by Cajun Scrambler, February 24, 2017

 2. YRF-4C Phantom II Marker

-half a mile away); Terrebonne Parish Courthouse Square Oaks (approx. 0.6 miles away); 1834-1934 (approx. 0.6 miles away); A History of Terrebonne Parish (approx. 0.7 miles away); When Oysters Were King (approx. 0.7 miles away); Bayou Terrebonne (approx. 0.7 miles away); The Great Acadian Upheaval (approx. ¾ mile away).
+(approx. half a mile away); Terrebonne Parish Courthouse Square Oaks (approx. 0.6 miles away); 1834-1934 (approx. 0.6 miles away); A History of Terrebonne Parish (approx. 0.7 miles away); When Oysters Were King (approx. 0.7 miles away); Bayou Terrebonne (approx. 0.7 miles away); The Great Acadian Upheaval (approx. Ύ mile away).
 Touch for a list and map of all markers in Houma.

 More about this marker.
 Located at the Regional Military Museum